Scholarships and Fellowships

 • Upstate New York SIOR Scholarship

-The SIOR Scholarship in Real Estate Development is awarded annually, and is funded by the Society of Industrial and Office Realtors (SIOR), a leading commercial real estate association, representing the world's top producing brokers (www.sior.com).
-This $5,000 annual scholarship provides support for UB graduate students in the real estate development program, enables SIOR to partner with the school and program, supports SIOR’s mission to support education, and grows awareness among students for SIOR and the profession.
+Funded by the Society of Industrial and Office Realtors (SIOR), a leading commercial real estate association, this $5,000 annual scholarship provides support for UB graduate students in the real estate development program.
+This enables SIOR to partner with the school, follow their mission to support education, and grow awareness among students for SIOR and the profession.
 Scholarship preference will be given to a student contemplating a career in commercial real estate brokerage.

 • Western New York (WNY) Prosperity Fellowship